 Independence National Historical Park

 If you’re traveling from Europe for the tournament, you’ll feel right at home.
 According to the MICHELIN Green Guide, Philadelphia is the “Frenchest American city.”
 That Parisian influence is on full display at the Barnes Foundation, the home of the largest collection of Renoir paintings in the world.
-To inspire your own sense of creativity, head across the Benjamin Franklin Parkway to Calder Gardens, a recently-opened cultural destination dedicated to the art of famed Philadelphia-born sculptor Alexander Calder.
+To inspire your own sense of creativity, head across the tree-lined and Champs-Élysées-inspired Benjamin Franklin Parkway to Calder Gardens, a recently-opened cultural destination dedicated to the art of famed Philadelphia-born sculptor Alexander Calder.
 The surrounding gardens feature more than 250 varieties of plants.

-Where can you find the best version of the classic Philly Cheesesteak sandwich?
-While we can’t declare an official winner for who makes the most delicious medley of ribeye, cheese, and onions on a hoagie roll, we recommend beginning your taste test at Geno’s, Pat’s or Jim’s.
-Or head over to MICHELIN Bib Gourmand–rated cheesesteak restaurants: Del Rossi’s, Angelo’s, or Dalessandro’s.
-However, Philadelphia’s dining scene serves up much more than the city’s classic cheesesteak.
+However, Philadelphia’s dining scene serves much more than the city’s classic cheesesteak.
 The city is home to a diverse population that speaks more than 40 languages and showcases flavor profiles from around the world.
 Narrowing your search for dinner can be tough, so start with these spots to get a taste of some of the city’s top culinary innovators.

 Dishes from Friday Saturday Sunday.

 If you’re spending most of your time exploring Center City, you won’t have to look far for a table that pairs our one-of-a-kind local hospitality with international appeal.
 Michelin Bib Gourmand recipient, Dizengoff, serves up Mediterranean classics like fresh-baked pita and Turkish skirt steaks, while My Loup — a Michelin-recommended destination — offers French fare with a classic cocktail menu.
-For the “best bread in Philadelphia” (and the entire East Coast, according to Bon Appétit), head to High Street on Market.
+For the “best bread in Philadelphia” (and the entire East Coast, according to Bon Appétit), head to High Street.

 Honeysuckle